To assess the threat of mange to wombat populations in Tasmania, NRE Tas has been undertaking surveys around Tasmania to determine:

 NRE Tas has been monitoring trends in wombat populations using spotlight surveys in northern, eastern, central and southern Tasmania since 1985 and on Flinders Island since 1994.

 Trends vary across regions Tasmania, both overall and over the last decade.
-Most notably, there has been a large decrease in counts in the Central North region since 2007, coinciding with a sarcoptic mange outbreak.
-The Flinders Island subspecies has increased by 459%, since monitoring began in 1994, with the largest increases occurring in recent years.
+Most notably, there has been a decrease in counts in the Central North region since 2007, coinciding with a sarcoptic mange outbreak.
+The Flinders Island subspecies has increased by 578% (6.8 times), since monitoring began in 1994, with the largest increases occurring in recent years.

 The report below contains a more detailed summary of wombat population monitoring in Tasmania.